kristoji/CTF_writeups/ecsc2024_round2_rev2/writeup.md

 ## Main Loop

-The loop takes two consecutive 4 byte values from the screen buffer and xors them with the two previous calculated values.
+The loop takes two consecutive 4 byte values from the screen buffer and xors them with the two previous calculated values (initially zero).
 Then, it calls the `sub_4AC` function with the result and updates the *prev* values.
 After that, it performs a sleep, draws the new screen buffer and updates the indexes.

-By analyzing the `sub_4AC` function, we can see that it is an encryption function that performs xor and ror operations on the input values by calling the `sub_660` function, while printing ten dots on the console.
+By analyzing the `sub_4AC` function, we can see that it is an encryption function that performs xor and ror operations on the input values by calling the IRQ vector table functions, including the `sub_660` function, while printing ten dots on the console.

 <div style="text-align: center;">
     <img src="images/12_IDA_660.png" alt="sub_4AC" width="80%">